scoder/lupa/README.rst

 * frees the GIL and supports threading in separate runtimes when calling into Lua

-* supports Python 2.x and 3.x, potentially starting with Python 2.3
+* supports Python 2.x and 3.x, tested with Python 2.6/3.2 and later
-  (currently untested)

-* written for LuaJIT2 (tested with LuaJIT 2.0.2), but reportedly works with the normal Lua interpreter (5.1+)
+* written for LuaJIT2 (tested with LuaJIT 2.0.2), but reportedly works with the normal Lua interpreter (5.1)

 * easy to hack on and extend as it is written in Cython, not C